 Taking a fraction of 5.15% of the stars of the asPIC as done in this work is equivalent to assuming a random pointing direction of PLATO.
-In Table A.1 in the appendix we compare this stellar sample from a random pointing direction with the pointing directions of LOPN1 and LOPS1 defined in Nascimbeni et al. (2022).
+In Table A.1, we compare this stellar sample from a random pointing direction with the pointing directions of LOPN1 and LOPS1 defined in Nascimbeni et al. (2022).